miraakx/lox/README.md

 * scanner.rs

 Allows scanning the source code one character at a time, while also providing the capability to perform N "read ahead" (the lexer actually requires two read aheads to recognize decimal numbers).
-The read ahead functionality is provded by the struct `NthPeekable`, which uses a circular buffer to stores transient characters.
+The read ahead functionality is provded by the struct `NthPeekable`, which uses a circular buffer to store transient characters.

 * lexer.rs